moljac/Xamarin.Auth.Samples.NugetReferences/component-docs/Details.md

 ## Support

 If there is need for real-time support use Xamarin Chat (community slack team) and go to
-\#xamarin-auth-social channel where halp from experienced users can be obtained.
+\#xamarin-auth-social channel where help from experienced users can be obtained.
+For all users without account for community slack team, please, go to self-invite link first.

 ### Github

 Issues

 Samples (with nuget references) from the repo separated for faster development:

 https://github.com/moljac/Xamarin.Auth.Samples.NugetReferences/